-She is protectress of her honour too: May she give that?
+Othello.- She is protectress of her honor too.
+May she give that?

-Her honour is an essence that's not seen; They have it very oft that have it not: But, for the handkerchief,--
+lago.- Her honor is an essence that's not seen; they have it very oft that have it not.
+But for the handkerchieflago.- Ay, what of that?

-By heaven, I would most gladly have forgot it.
-Thou said'st, it comes o'er my memory, As doth the raven o'er the infected house, Boding to all--he had my handkerchief.
+Othello.- By heaven, I would most gladly have forgot it.
+Thou said'st- O, it comes o'er my memory, As doth the raven o'er the infected house, boding to all- he had my handkerchief.